pdanani/Marvins-Studio/README.md

 Playlist maker developed using the MERN Stack.
 Create, share, fork playlists and listen to some tunes!
 Voting system lets you choose a song of the day to be added to community curated playlists with songs added based off user votes.
-[LIVE DEMO](https://marvins-studio.herokuapp.com/app/home)

 Developed Early 2021